Faymoreau

 Faymoreau ([femɔʁo]) is a commune in the Vendée department in the Pays de la Loire region in western France.

 Demography

-In 2008, 240 inhabitants were living in Faymoreau, 10% less than in 1999.
-The commune was ranked 24,953th nationally whereas it was ranked 22,623th in 1999 and 277th in the departmental rank, out of 282 communes.
-The numbers of inhabitants is taken thanks to a census of the population every five years, as it is done since the beginning of the 21st century in every French commune of less than 10,000 inhabitants.
-The last one for Faymoreau was taken in 2012, and any other numbers given (2006, 2008) are only projections.
-Because of mining activities (coal/charcoal) in the 19th century, Faymoreau once reached the number of 1,190 inhabitants in 1876.
+Because of coal mining activities in the 19th century, Faymoreau once reached the number of 1,190 inhabitants in 1876.
 A record accounted for a strong immigration of polish mineworkers which is explained by the strong activity of the commune at the time.
-Puy de Serre, a neighbouring commune, was, between 1823 and 1883 part of Faymoreau, inflating logically the amount of inhabitants.
+Puy-de-Serre, a neighbouring commune, was, between 1827 and 1883 part of Faymoreau, inflating logically the amount of inhabitants.

 Population pyramid

 The population of the commune is relatively old, despite the presence of a nursery school.
 Indeed, 36% of the people are over 60, which is way higher than the national rate (about 21%) and the departemental rate (barely 25%).
 It is good to know that 52.5% of the inhabitants of the village are women, which fits the national average of 51.6%.
 In recent years, a young population emerged, and now represents approximately 18% of the commune's population.
 However, the biggest age bracket is still represented by the men and women between 60 and 74 years old, making up a good quarter of the inhabitants of the commune.

 Regarding the youth of the village, the nursery school, mentioned earlier, is welcoming an average of 18 pupils per year, with regular ups and downs.
 Once the nursery school is over for these children, they can continue their education in the neighbouring village Puy de Serre, where a primary school is located.

 We can note that the nursery school welcomes all children of the group of neighbouring villages, Faymoreau, Puy de Serre and Marillet.